Originally published on May 11, 2017 written by Denise Azucena and last updated on Jun 13, 2018.

 - Accessories 3 x A25D Stand Adapters, 3 x AP56DM Drum Mount Clips, 7 x XLR-XLR Cables, Case

-Many reviewers generally gave positive reviews for the microphones' quality and the kit's price overall.
+Many reviewers gave positive reviews for the microphones' quality and the kit's price overall.
 The microphones in this kit have a clear and flat response.
 A lot of people used the PGA81 and got great recordings when they used them for overheads.
-Some users thought this would be a great starter kit since it's easy to set up with the provided mounts and cables.
-Many users achieved great results when they used this for both live settings and studio recordings.
+Some users said this is a great starter kit since it's easy to set up with the provided mounts and cables.
+Many achieved great results when they used this in both live settings and in studio recordings.
 Miguel Monroy said in his Modern Drummer review that they tested the PGA56 tom mic on maple toms.
 He said whether they were "playing heavy, thunderous tom patterns or light, articulate fills, the PGA56 captured everything flawlessly.
 They also delivered a true, accurate representation of the toms."
 Multiple experts concluded the PGA57 has a mid- to low-frequency extended response compared to the Shure SM57.